haiyuan-yu-lab/NetFlow3D/README.md

 ### Required arguments
 - `-m <input_maf>`: replace `<input_maf>` with the path to your MAF file.
 - `-R <resolution>`: replace `<resolution>` with `low` or `high`.
-This argument specifies the resolution when identifying subnetworks with strong internal heat exchanges.
+This argument specifies the resolution for identifying subnetworks with strong internal heat exchanges.
 By default, `low` is recommended.
 If set to `high`, large subnetworks may split into smaller subnetworks.
 - `-I <job_name>`: replace `<job_name>` with a name you preferred for the current job.

 ### Optional arguments